freealise/freealise/fashion/readme.md

 https://www.saintjavelin.com/pages/contact-us
 monetize own clothes - how ?
-second hand shop of household items with custom pricing & KYC (~freemarket)
+second hand shop of household items with custom pricing with cost price as default & KYC (~freemarket)
 merch with ideograms out of beads or thread or cross stitch for promotion
 word in pixel font as the outline of idea it represents (mnemonic device)